Laid (song): Music video

 The accompanying music video for "Laid" was directed by London-based director Zanna and produced by Deidre Allen for M-Ocean.
 It was released on 1 November 1993 and in the video, men in dresses redefine gender roles.

 Usage in American Pie

 In the late 1990s and early 2000s, the song gained additional exposure and popularity when it was used as the theme song for the American Pie films starring Jason Biggs and Seann William Scott.
 A cover by Matt Nathanson was recorded exclusively for the third film American Wedding, and was later included on the first spin-off American Pie Presents: Band Camps soundtrack after previously only being in the first two films' trailers.
-The seventh installment in the franchise, The Book of Love, contains a new cover of "Laid" by singer Aidan Hawken; as of 2012, it had yet to be released on any album or as a single.
-The eighth film, American Reunion, features the original version by James played during the film for the first and only time in the series' history.
+The seventh installment in the franchise, The Book of Love, contains a cover of "Laid" by singer Aidan Hawken; as of 2012, it had yet to be released on any album or as a single.
+The eighth film, American Reunion, features the original version by James played during the film.